rakvat/transform-social.org/content/en/texts/economics_faq.md

 Markets as a tool for distribution are used by capitalist economies but they are also suggested for some socialist versions of economies.
 Even in those versions, markets are problematic:
-The market communicates the needs of the people only in a quite delayed, indirect, and distorted way (market signals result in ex post coordination).
+The market communicates the needs of the people only in a quite delayed, indirect, and distorted way.
 Products have to perform well on the market and [break soon after](https://en.wikipedia.org/wiki/Planned_obsolescence) instead of fulfilling needs (the production focuses on exchange value rather than use value).
 The information about products gets mostly reduced to a single number, the price.
 More important information like the environmental impact or the production conditions is rarely communicated.
+Markets tend to result in injust distribution and externalized (not cared for) environmental damage (negative externalities).
 Also, markets require active participation by doing wage labor, getting informed about products, and maybe bargaining.
 This is thus excluding those who can't fit into this requirement.
 The problems of wage labor are covered in the [next question](#problems_wages).